 Best Instagram moment: on the pier at Centre Island or on the return ferry ride gives you the coolest view of the Toronto skyline.

-Take a break and treat yourself: For a sit-down meal, head to the The Riviera at Ward’s Island.
+Take a break and treat yourself: For a sit-down meal, head to The Riviera at Ward’s Island.

 Bluffers Park, Scarborough Bluffs